Explore Our Custom Options

 (Glenn Kotche plays a Low Boy Lightweight Felt Daddy beater.
 View his artist profile.)

 A great question.
 Here’s a quick breakdown of our custom bass drum beater pricing.

-If you’re building a Standard beater with stripes:
+If you’re building a Standard or Lightweight beater with stripes:

 - Adding a monogrammed shield with your initials is a $30 upcharge